janlorenz/TripleFilterBubble/README.md

 Providing reproducible simulations and analysis for the paper "The triple filter bubble: Using agent-based modelling to test a meta-theoretical framework for the emergence of filter bubbles and echo chambers" (2018) Daniel Geschke, Jan Lorenz, Peter Holtz

+The submitted version is provided in the repository: GeschkeLorenzHoltz2017TripleFilterBubble_Submitted.pdf The link to the published version will be provided here once it is published.
+The accepted version will be provided as a preprint after the embargo period in the repository.

 ## Reproduce simulation runs